 To overcome this problem it is necessary to use the services of an intermediate host that acts as a relay for the packets when a direct communication path can not be found.
 This relay typically sits in the public Internet and relays packets between two hosts that both sit behind NATs.

 Traversal Using Relays around NAT (TURN) is a network protocol that allows a host behind a NAT (called the TURN client) to request a TURN server to act as a relay.
 The client can arrange for the server to relay packets to and from certain other hosts (called peers) and can control aspects of how the relaying is done.

 As relaying is costly in terms of both bandwidth and latency, hence it should be used as the last option.

-Interactive Connectivity Establishment (ICE) is the ultimate NAT traversal solution for a client that wants to make a peer-to-peer connection with the remote client.
+Interactive Connectivity Establishment (ICE) is the ultimate NAT traversal solution for a client who wants to make a peer-to-peer connection with a remote client.
 Combining the STUN and TURN protocol altogether, ICE allows the agents to discover enough information about their topologies to potentially find one or more candidate paths by which they can communicate.
 It also has the capability to prioritize the candidates, so that the more expensive alternative (relay using TURN) will only be used as the last option.